au-ts/sddf/drivers/blk/mmc/core/README.md

 2.  **Implement the HAL:** Create a new hardware abstraction layer (HAL) for your platform by implementing the `SdmmcHardware` trait.
 This trait defines the interface for all hardware-specific operations.
 3.  **Build with Logging:** Compile your HAL and the core protocol crate with the `dev-logs` feature enabled to get detailed diagnostic output.
 4.  **Test and Verify:** Run the driver on your hardware.
 Analyze the logs to verify that the initialization sequence and command responses are correct.

----
-*This README was authored by the project maintainer and refined for clarity with assistance from Google's Gemini.
-All technical information was written and verified by the author.*